dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR00.md

 The MIT Press Essential Knowledge series offers accessible, concise, beautifully produced pocket-size books on topics of current interest.
 Written by leading thinkers, the books in this series deliver expert overviews of subjects that range from the cultural and the historical to the scientific and the technical.

-In today’s era of instant information gratification, we have ready access to opinions, rationalizations, and superficial descriptions.
+In today's era of instant information gratification, we have ready access to opinions, rationalizations, and superficial descriptions.
 Much harder to come by is the foundational knowledge that informs a principled understanding of the world.
 Essential Knowledge books fill that need.
 Synthesizing specialized subject matter for nonspecialists and engaging critical topics through fundamentals, each of these compact volumes offers readers a point of access to complex ideas.

 2-3『